gear-foundation/academy/docs/02-basic/01-introduction/message-queue.md

 ## Difference between message types

-There are three types of messages in the Gear Protocol:
+There are three types of messages in the Vara network:

 - **Initialization message** — a message that is sent to a program when it is created.
 It is used to initialize the program's state.
 Initialization messages are sent only once per program.
 - **Message** — a message that is sent to a program or user.
 It is used to trigger a program's execution on `handle` entry point or to transfer tokens to a user.
 This is the most common type of message.